akozlev/sound-trickle-game/README.md

-# sound-trickle
-Procedural Music in Unity using PureData
+# Procedural Music in Unity using PureData
+Project for course in Computer Science in University of Brighton.
+# Functionalities

+# Documentation